SAP/spartacus-docs/_pages/dev/guest-checkout.md

 })
 ```

-### Using Guest Checkout Alongside Express Checkout
+## Using Guest Checkout With Express Checkout

-For details on Express Checkout please refer to [Express Checkout](https://sap.github.io/cloud-commerce-spartacus-storefront-docs/express-checkout/).
+Spartacus allows you to enable guest checkout and express checkout at the same time.
+When both features are enabled, guest checkout is not affected by any configurations for express checkout because express checkout is only available to registered users who are signed in.

-Spartacus supports both Guest Checkout and Express Checkout to be enabled at the same time.
-If this is the case, Guest Checkout will not be affected by the Express Checkout configurations.
-Therefore, Express Checkout features will only be available to registered users.
+For more information on express checkout, see [Express Checkout]({% link _pages/dev/express-checkout.md %}).

-## Extensibility
+## Extending Guest Checkout

-The Guest Checkout feature leverages the existing pages and components from the regular checkout.
-Therefore, the extensibility described in [Extending-Checkout](https://sap.github.io/cloud-commerce-spartacus-storefront-docs/extending-checkout/) will be supported.
+Guest checkout leverages the existing pages and components from the standard checkout, so you can extend guest checkout in the same way that you can extend the standard checkout feature.
+For more information, see [Extending Checkout]({% link _pages/dev/extending-checkout.md %}).